cafeciaojoe/gymnasium_scripts/Buzz_Hunt/README.md

-# Vibration
+# Buzz Hunt

-The `vibration.py` script aims to enable haptics as a means of communication between humans and robots.
+The `buzz_hunt.py` script aims to enable haptics as a means of communication between humans and robots.

 ## Hardware requirements
 - 1 Crazyflie drone with its propellers removed
 - 1 Lighthouse positioning deck
+- 1 Buzzer deck

 ## How it works